 This landscape step-by-step originates from a photo taken on the Devon/Cornwall border where the River Tavy comes down from the moors through a narrow valley past the villages of Peter Tavy and Mary Tavy.

 There is a bridge just below this spot which has also featured in a pencil image done on site during the same visit.
-The photo here was used as the basis of the picture shown just below it, and you will see that he opened out the sky area between the trees at the centre top, and included more vegetation on the right hand side.
+The photo here was used as the basis of the picture shown just below it.
+You will see that he opened out the sky area between the trees at the centre top, and included more vegetation on the right hand side.
 He has also included one or two other images taken at this spot so that you can get the feel of the place.
 Clicking on the first image will allow you to download the reference photo that you can use if you wish to tackle this yourself.

 I will then let Peter tell the story of the drawing in his own words.